samlmbrt/desktop-environment/README.md

 This is a simple prototype of a web-based desktop environment, which is written in React.
 Eventually, I would like to transform this into a cool personal page.

-You can try to prototype [here](https://desktop-environment.vercel.app).
+You can try to prototype [here](https://slambert.dev).

 ### Things left to do:

 - Clean up code in calculator
+- Clean up animations (use CSS variables, data attributes)
+- Clean up window state (implement state machine?)
 - Implement support for minimize button
 - Implement browser
 - Optimize code to prevent unnecessary reflows/layout trashing